Essential Questions for Designing Effective Solar Lighting Systems

 Sign Projects

-Flood applications are much lower cost than internal illumination applications in most cases.
-A flood-illuminated sign requires somewhere between 8 and 50 Watts of load; whereas internal illumination setups start at 25 Watts usually and can go up to 100 Watts or more.
-Working with your lighting specialist can help get the system sized up properly and to help fit within your budget.
+Flood applications have much lower costs than internal illumination applications in most cases.
+A flood-illuminated sign requires somewhere between 8 and 50 Watts of load, whereas internal illumination setups usually start at 25 Watts and can go up to 100 Watts or more.
+Working with your lighting specialist can help you get the system sized up properly and fit within your budget.

 Flagpole Projects